 The elders are responsible to delegate responsibilities to the deacons, hire and fire church staff, define responsibilities for church staff, delegate responsibilities to the staff of subordinate ministries, and approve the annual budget.
 The elders also commission or license ministerial students, and oversee the course of their training for the eldership.
 Under the guidance and oversight of the elders, such men may perform all the various ministerial functions of elders, participation in the rule of the church excepted.

 Elder business will be conducted at the weekly meeting or at special meetings called for the purpose.
+In order to establish a quorum for regular business, at least half of the active elders must be present; for votes requiring a four-fifths majority, at least three-quarters of the active elders must be present in order for quorum to be established.
 The elders will rotate the responsibility of chairing meetings, and will appoint a secretary to record minutes.
 Individual elders are responsible for those duties delegated to them by the elders in session, as recorded in the minutes, with due regard to their gifts, abilities, and desires.

 The session contains three distinct callings or offices.
 The first is called to a pastoral ministry of the Word, and called by us a pastor or ministering elder (Eph.
 4:11–12; 1 Pet.
 5:2–4; 1 Tim.
 5:17).
 A second is called to a didactic ministry of the Word, called by us a teaching elder (1 Cor.
 12:28; James 3:1).
 A third is called to government and rule according to the Word, called by us a parish elder (also known as lay or ruling elder), which function is shared by all elders (1 Tim.
 5:17; 1 Thess.
 5:12–13; Heb.
 13:7, 17; Rom.
 12:8; 1 Cor.
 12:28).
 Each elder will have his calling and office acknowledged by the elders in session.
 In all meetings of the session of presbyters, each elder has one vote.